-- No. Texas uses CIP funds to pay for judge, attorney, and court personnel training. - 19.
+- Yes.
+This has been discussed in the past and CIP will continue to inquire about whether the circumstances have changed to make this a viable option. - 7.
 Have you talked with your agency about accessing Title IV-E funding for legal representation for parents or for children?
 Is your state currently planning to seek or currently receiving reimbursement?
 If yes, describe any plans, approaches, or models that are under consideration or underway. - Yes.
 Generally, the agency will modify existing MOUs with counties to accommodate reimbursement requests, but there are questions about whether the agency can impose quality representation measures on counties in return for the reimbursement assistance.
-In May 2021, the Task Force Report on Court Appointed Legal Representation included a recommendation that Texas adopt a bottom-up approach to utilizing Title IV-E funds for legal representation for parents and children that allows jurisdictions to tailor plans for how to improve the quality of legal representation.
+In May 2021, the Task Force Report on Court-Appointed Legal Representation included a recommendation that Texas adopt a bottom-up approach to utilizing Title IV-E funds for legal representation for parents and children that allows jurisdictions to tailor plans for how to improve the quality of legal representation.
+Texas CIP, DFPS, and the Texas Indigent Defense Commission met several times during FY 2022 to identify opportunities to expand reimbursement in conjunction with improving legal representation in Texas.